Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 4 - I can only go one way.
 I've not got a reverse gear: A function that prints a string in reverse.

 Task 5 - A good engineer thinks in reverse and asks: A function that reverses a string.

+Task 6 - Half the lies they tell about me aren't true: A function that prints every other character of a string, starting with the first character.